Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

     --yes
 ```
 ### Authenticate the client
-In order to interact with the Text Analytics service, you'll need to create an instance of the
+In order to interact with the Text Analytics service, you will need to create an instance of the `TextAnalyticsClient`
-`TextAnalyticsClient` class.
-You would need an **endpoint** and either an **API key** or **AAD TokenCredential** to instantiate a client object.
+class.
+You will need an **endpoint** and either an **API key** or **AAD TokenCredential** to instantiate a client
+object.
 And they can be found in the [Azure Portal][azure_portal] under the "Quickstart" in your created
 Text Analytics resource.
-See the full details regarding [authentication][authentication] of cognitive services.
+See the full details regarding [authentication][authentication] of Cognitive Services.

 #### Get credentials
 The authentication credential may be provided as the API key to your resource or as a token from Azure Active Directory.